— 1 min read

 Perhaps you should start at an earlier point.
-A proper way to start the journey to testing software is to state the question
+A proper way to start the journey to testing software is the state the question

 Why do we test software?